I've got the binding on and I've started embellishing! If you look closely you can see my thread where I stopped last night.

 My grandmother, Nan, made all of my dresses as I grew up.
 She sewed, not quilts – garments.
 The arm of her chair was always full of pins.
 Makes me grin now.
 This is Nan, on the right, with her sister in her younger years:

-Chris and Lorna are off visiting Jeff and Celia – without the kids!
+Chris and Lorna are off on a weekend away – without the kids!
 Steve and I have them for a couple of nights and then they are with their other grandparents.
-I love my grandchildren and we've had fun today.
-I have to also say that I'm going to be happy to see Judy tomorrow!
+I love my grandchildren and we’ve had fun today.
+I have to also say that I’m going to be happy to see Judy tomorrow!

 We went to park this morning, with swords: